-The Halo TV series is moving forward.
-Years after plans for a live action Halo film fell apart, Master Chief is headed to Hollywood with a TV series on Showtime.
-Steven Spielberg's Amblin Television is producing, and after a period of silence we've gotten some fresh news about the show, including a new director.
+After years in development hell, the Halo TV series is moving forward.
+Master Chief is headed to Hollywood with a TV series on Showtime.
+Steven Spielberg's Amblin Television is producing, and we now know roughly when it's coming, and who's playing some of the most important characters.

 There's not much we know for sure about the content of the show, but there are going to be Spartans, with Master Chief taking his proper place as a central character.
+Cortana's along for the ride.
 And if we had to bet on it: There's probably going to be a Halo ring, too.

 Is Master Chief in the Halo TV series?